 Additional Resources

-If you’re still concerned about crime and safety, I included a chapter in my Savannah First-Timer’s Guide ebook dedicated to areas first-time visitors should avoid.
+If you’re still concerned about crime and safety, I wrote some helpful city safety tips, and I included a chapter in my Savannah First-Timer’s Guide ebook dedicated to areas first-time visitors should avoid.

-I also created a Savannah vacation “quick start” guide if you’re considering a trip but aren’t ready to purchase the ebook just yet.
+I also created a Savannah vacation “quick start” guide if you’re considering a trip but aren’t interested in purchasing the ebook.

 These posts may also help with your trip-planning:

-Make sure to bookmark this Savannah crime map if you want current statistics.
+Make sure to bookmark this map if you want current statistics.
 I update it as events make the news, and I promise to do my best to keep you informed.

-*SPD tracks a much higher number of statistics.
-They track violent and non-violent crimes, which means they also list car break-ins, auto thefts, bicycle thefts, shoplifting, and more.
-You can find their statistics on the Savannah Police Department website under the “Weekly Reports” section of the Crime tab.
-You can also check the Lexis Nexis Community Crime Map, but please note that many of those incidents are not posted in the exact location where they occurred; they sometimes shift the location by many blocks for privacy reasons.
+*You can find additional statistics on the Savannah Police Department website under the “Weekly Reports” section of the “Crime” tab.
+You can also check the Lexis Nexis Community Crime Map, but please note that many of those incidents are not posted in the exact location where they occurred.
+They often shift the location by several blocks for privacy reasons.